 Women's Health · 7 min read

-Cardiovascular disease kills more women than all cancers combined — yet women are less likely to be screened, less likely to receive a timely diagnosis, and more likely to die from their first heart attack.
+Cardiovascular disease kills more women than all cancers combined, according to the CDC — yet women are less likely to be screened, less likely to receive a timely diagnosis, and more likely to die from their first heart attack.
 A major reason: the symptoms are different, and they are routinely dismissed.

 Board-Certified Cardiologist Review